flyIchtus/MetScore/README.md

 There is one output per metric, computed on the dataset provided, stored in .npy format.
 The precise shape of the output depends on the chosen metric.

-## Build your config file

-### Config file definition
-The config file is intended to:
-- define "Experiments" to be run in parallel
-- define, for each Experiments, the Datasets you want to compute metrics on and the way data is presented to the metrics (Dataloaders)
-- define the way you want to preprocess your data (Preprocessors)
-- define the Metrics you want to compute on the given data Each of these objects is "Configurable" (this is an ABC), meaning you can define their attributes in the config file.

-### Main configuration fields

 ## Useful notions

 ### Real, fake, observations